 This saves the cost as you are not required to buy batteries if you don’t need one.

 But if you don’t have a battery, then you can always buy it separately.
-The saw provides 1-1/8" long stroke, which is good to make a more extended cut in a shorter time.
+The saw provides a 1-1/8″ long stroke, which is good to make a more extended cut in a shorter time.

 The saw has a two-speed range (2,400 SPM and 2,700 SPM).
 This variable speed range allows you to match the speed of the cut depending on the type of material and its thickness.

-It's quite lightweight and easy to hold.
-The ergonomically designed handle provides you a comfortable soft grip.
+It’s quite lightweight and easy to hold.
+The ergonomically designed handle provides you with a comfortable soft-grip.
 And the compact design of the tool allows you to get in narrow or tight spaces with ease.

-It doesn’t matter whether you're a plumber or a DIY enthusiast building own gardening shed, this reciprocating saw will fit both users need.
+It doesn’t matter whether you’re a plumber or a DIY enthusiast building your own gardening shed, this reciprocating saw will fit both users’ needs.

 See More information on Bosch Bare-Tool Reciprocating Saw

 Black & Decker 20V Max is a cordless reciprocating saw which is lightweight but contains a powerful punch.
-It’s compact profile, and full handle design allows it to use in any tight spots.
+Its compact profile and full handle design allow it to use in any tight spots.

-The variable speed control increases control of the tool to get clean and effective cut.
+The variable speed control increases control of the tool to get a clean and effective cut.

-The 20 V Max Lithium-Ion battery is a powerhouse which makes it last longer while providing enough power to get any type of job done.
-It’s easy to operate and have controls located near the fingertip.
+The 20 V Max Lithium-Ion battery is a powerhouse that makes it last longer while providing enough power to get any type of job done.
+It’s easy to operate and has controls located near the fingertip.

 You can also easily change the blade without needing any tool.
 But don’t get deceived by its compact look.
 This is a reliable and sturdy reciprocating saw that can take any task with ease.

 You can comfortably use this saw to cut through woods, metals, drywall, and small tree branches.
-This unit will equally suit both to hobbyist and professionals.
+This unit will equally suit both hobbyists and professionals.

-There are no LED lights which we would have liked for any reciprocating saw.
-But given the very reasonable budget price, it's still worth a deal.
+There are no LED lights that we would have liked for any reciprocating saw.
+But given the very reasonable budget price, it’s still worth a deal.

 See More information on BLACK + DECKER Bare Reciprocating Saw

-If you are looking for industrial grade high-performance cordless compact reciprocating saw, then give Makita 18V LXT Lithium-ion reciprocating saw a look.
+If you are looking for an industrial-grade high-performance cordless compact reciprocating saw, then give Makita 18V LXT Lithium-ion reciprocating saw a look.